temoto-telerobotics/temoto-telerobotics.github.io/src_tutorials/using_the_component_manager.rst

 .. important::

-  The `component_name`, it's `type` and the `topic types` are arbitrary, there are no hardcoded/preferred values in the Component Manager.
+  The `component_name`, its `type` and the `topic types` are arbitrary, there are no hardcoded/preferred values in the Component Manager.

   **The key is to use the chosen names consistently**